 Is Tissot Better Than Longines?

 Although they compete in distinct watch markets, Longines and Tissot belong to the same family of watch brands.
-In contrast to Tissot, a more affordable watchmaker, Longines is known for its high-end, high-priced watches.
+In contrast to Tissot, a more affordable watchmaker, Longines is quite popular for its high-end, high-priced watches.

 If you are a watch collector on a tight budget, you will choose a Tissot, but if you can afford it, you will splurge on a Longines.
-When comparing Longines vs Tissot, you'll see that diving and sports watches are two of the most often discussed categories of timepieces.
+When comparing Longines vs Tissot, you'll see that diving and sports watches are a hot topic in terms of timepiece categories.

 Longines vs Tissot: Sport Watches